 - Report the assault to the police: Reporting the incident to the police is an essential step in seeking justice and holding the perpetrator accountable.
 You can choose to report the assault immediately or at a later time.
 In California, there is no statute of limitations for rape, sodomy, lewd acts with a child, or continuous sexual abuse of a child.
 For other forms of sexual assault, the statute of limitations varies, but it is generally better to report as soon as possible.
 Reporting as soon as possible makes it easier for everyone who wants to assist you in bringing about justice in the criminal and civil justice systems.

-- Preserve evidence: If you decide to pursue legal action, preserving evidence can help strengthen your case.
+- Preserve evidence: If you decide to pursue legal action, preserving evidence can help strengthen your case and make it safer for the next victim.
 Save any clothing you were wearing at the time of the assault, as well as any other items that could serve as evidence, such as text messages or photographs.
 Keep them in a safe place and avoid tampering with them.

 - Reach out for support: Coping with the emotional and psychological effects of sexual assault can be challenging.
 Reach out to friends, family, or a counselor for emotional support.
 You can also connect with local or national organizations, such as the Rape, Abuse & Incest National Network (RAINN), which operates a 24/7 hotline at 1-800-656-HOPE (4673).